brianmtreese/briantree.se/_posts/2024/07/2024-07-19-angular-tutorial-local-template-variables-let.md

 ---
 layout: post
-title: "Angular Tutorial: Local Component Template Variables with @let"
+title: "Component Template Variables in Angular Using the New @let Syntax"
 date: "2024-07-19"
 video_id: "DYDzf2JOOho"
 categories: